aswil192/writeups/Lookup.md

 Wrong password.
 Please try again.
 Redirecting in 3 seconds.
 ```
-so there is username called `admin`
+So there is a username called `admin`

-went to deepseek give the following prompt:
+Went to DeepSeek and gave the following prompt:
 ```
 Create a Python script that performs a username enumeration attack on a login form.
 The script should: